Group Nine Media: Ownership

 At the time of the 2016 merger, Discovery Communications announced a $100 million minority investment in the collective organization, becoming the biggest shareholder before Axel Springer.
 Discovery also acquired the right to obtain a majority stake later if it so chooses.
-In 2017, Discovery led a $40 million funding round in the digital media company.
+In 2017, Discovery led a $40 million funding round in the "digital media company.
 Group Nine Media raised $50 million in new funding in 2019, led by its lead investor Discovery along with participation from German publishing firm Axel Springer.

-Ben Lerer, founder of Thrillist and managing director of Lerer Hippeau Ventures, serves as CEO of Group Nine Media.
+Ben Lerer, founder of Thrillist and managing director of Lerer Hippeau Ventures, is CEO of Group Nine Media.

 On 13 December 2021, it was announced that Vox Media would acquire Group Nine Media.
 The acquisition was completed on 22 February 2022.